j19sch/frogsconf/pages/home.md

 Friends of Good Software Conference (FroGS Conf) is an online [unconference](https://www.youtube.com/watch?v=c57sw2icUjI) (open space) and [lean coffee](http://leancoffee.org/).
 It's a participant-driven meeting for and by people with an interest in software and quality.
 The organizers provide a basic structure; the rest is up to all of us, the participants.

-We host two unconferences and two lean coffees each year.
+We host a few unconferences or lean coffees per year.
 If you're curious about past editions and organizers, visit our [Previous editions](link://slug/previous-editions) page.

 ---